hexereii/BerryHUD/readme.txt

 Added HP to Spy disguise (disguisestatuspanel.res) Modified the class select text slightly (chat_english.txt) Made the bars for active items thinner (huditemeffectmeter.res, huditemeffectmeter_cleaver.res)

+berryhud b13
+Re-did the team select menu, mod of kbnHUD (teammenu.res) Removed DemoUI button on main menu & replaced it with reload menu button (MainMenuOverride,res/GameMenu.res) Made the icons in the matchhud slightly smaller (HudMatchStatus.res) Fixed organization of the Class Select HL (classelection_hl.res) Created an alternative version of the targetid so Ubercharge is more visible (targetid.res)